 - Generation Z (born in the late 90s-early 00s) emerged after the millennials.
 Though this age group is still undefined by many, one of their defining characteristics is the adoption of emerging technology at an early age.
 They are not familiar with many of the technological advances that most generations are comfortable with (house phones, VCRs/CDs), so if you’re branding your business to them, you should keep in mind how best to reach them with your product or service.

-Though Beanie Babies, bell bottoms and chokers are the exception when it comes to being reused, recycled and reloved by multiple generations, they aren’t the rule.
+Though Beanie Babies, bell-bottoms, and chokers are the exceptions when it comes to being reused, recycled, and reloved by multiple generations, they aren’t the rule.
 While some brands may work for one generation, it may not always fly with another age group.
 If you need help defining what personas make up your core customer base and how to best market to them, reach out to us at Creative Juice.
 We’ll help you create a no-sweat strategy and tighten up your brand so your company’s brand can attract the generation (or generations!) of your choice.